AnthemLights64/wad2-assignment2/README.md

 ## Error/Exception Testing.

-....
-From the list of endpoints above, specify those that have error/exceptional test cases in your test code, the relevant test file and the nature of the test case(s), e.g.

 + Post /api/users - test when password has only number, password has only characters, the length of password is less than 5, nothing is inputed.
 See tests/functional/api/users/index.js
 + Put /api/users/:userName - test when username does not exist.
 See tests/functional/api/users/index.js
 + Post /api/users/userName/favourites - test when movie is already in favourites, input id is invalid.
 See tests/functional/api/users/index.js